What are the different types of loans

-When you take out a second mortgage, you’re promising to use your property to pay the money back if you can’t repay it in the normal way.
-That’s why second mortgages are usually aimed at homeowners who want to borrow relatively large amounts (£15,000 – £250,000 typically).
+When you take out a second mortgage, you are making a promise to use your property to pay the money back if you cannot repay it in the normal way.
+Second mortgages are a type of loan that you can take out in addition to your existing mortgage, so if you take one out, you will have two loans that are secured against one property.
+That is why second mortgages are usually aimed at homeowners who want to borrow relatively large amounts (typically £15,000 – £250,000 ).

-Second mortgages are not dependent on your credit rating
+Second mortgages are not totally dependent on your credit rating

-Second mortgages are usually for amounts between £15,000 and £250,000.
-They are often called ‘second mortgages’.
-Remember, they are separate from the mortgage on your home which means any mortgage deals you have in place aren’t affected.
+Second mortgages are typically for amounts between £15,000 and £250,000.
+They are often called ‘second mortgages’ because they are separate from the mortgage on your home.
+This means any mortgage deal you have in place is not affected.

 You can arrange different payment terms

-The loan is not linked to your mortgage, so you have the flexibility to structure it the way you want.
+The second mortgage is a loan that is not linked to your mortgage, so you have the flexibility to structure it the way you want.

 Help ‘bridge’ a gap in finances